Madonna of the Trail

-Madonna of the Trail is a series of 12 identical monuments dedicated to the spirit of pioneer women in the United States.
-The monuments were commissioned by the National Society of Daughters of the American Revolution (NSDAR).
-They were installed in each of the 12 states along the National Old Trails Road, which extended from Cumberland, Maryland, to Upland, California.
+Madonna of the Trail is a series of 12 identical monuments to the spirit of pioneer women in the United States.
+The monuments were commissioned in the late 1920s by the Daughters of the American Revolution (NSDAR) under president Grace Lincoln Hall Brosseau.
+They were installed in the 12 states along the National Old Trails Road, which extended from Cumberland, Maryland, to Upland, California.

+In 1911, the NSDAR established a committee to honor pioneer women.
+An initial plan for painted mileage markers along the route was abandoned in favor of pioneer mother statues.
+Arlene Nichols Moss, NSDAR commission chairperson, was inspired by Portland, Oregon’s 1905 "Sacajawea" monument.
+The NSDAR commissioned sculptor August Leimbach to create the statues.
+The image is now owned by Kevin Karl, Leimbach's great-grandson.
+Each statue is 10 feet high, weighs 5 tons and is made of Missouri granite.
+The National Old Trails Road Association (NOTR) was created to study the trails and select routes to designate.
+Judge (and later U.S. President) Harry S. Truman led the NOTR and spoke at the first monument dedication in 1928.

-Created by sculptor August Leimbach and funded by contributions, the Madonna of the Trail monuments were intended to provide a symbol of the courage and faith of the women whose strength and love aided so greatly in conquering the wilderness and establishing permanent homes.
-Dedicated in 1928 and 1929, the twelve statues became sources of local pride.
+The Madonna of the Trail monuments were intended to commemorate the courage and faith of the women who helped conquer the wilderness and establish permanent homes.
 Through the continuing efforts of local and national groups, all are currently in good condition and on display.

 History

 Some Madonna of the Trail monuments have become community landmarks.

 On June 2, 2020, the Upland, California Madonna of the Trail monument was the site of a Black Lives Matter protest in the wake of the murder of George Floyd.

-Design and specifications

 Locations

 There is one monument in each of the 12 states along the National Old Trails Highway (much of which later became U.S. Highway 40 and U.S. Highway 66).
-The monuments in order of dedication are:
+The monuments, in order of dedication, are: